 A few tips to remember when making this apple and strawberry pie:

-The pastry is baked initially on the lowest shelf of the oven in order to crisp up the base.
+The pastry is baked initially on the lowest shelf of the oven to crisp up the base.
 Ensure you bake it for the full time indicated in the recipe and keep it in the oven for an extra 10 minutes (with the oven off) once baked.

 Loosely cover the pie with tin foil from about 20 minutes in to prevent over-browning, I tend to do this with most of my baking but every oven is different.
 Remove the foil if you need to brown it up a bit more.